 If you’ve already started or submitted an application, please click on the Your Applications dropdown list at the top right of the screen to track the progress of your application.
 Within this list you can see all jobs you have applied to.
 Under each job title, you can track the status of your application, review any communication sent regarding the application, and review details about the role.

 If you have a disability, learning difficulty or health condition and need support with your application, let us know by approaching the point of contact in the job advert as soon as possible before the closing date.
 Please also complete the Assistance Required section in the Additional Requirements page of your application form.
 This is where you can let us know about any assistance you might need later on in the recruitment process, for example wheelchair access at interview, or the services of a language service professional.

 As part of the Civil Service, we guarantee to interview any person with a disability defined by the Equality Act 2010.
 Please tell us when you apply if this is relevant to you by filling in the Additional Requirements section.
-This way, you’ll benefit from the GIS and get the support you’re entitled to from the outset.
-The GIS guarantees that you will be invited to interview, providing you meet the minimum criteria.
+This way, you’ll benefit from the Disability Confident Scheme and get the support you’re entitled to from the outset.
+The Disability Confident Scheme guarantees that you will be invited to interview, providing you meet the minimum criteria.
 It does not guarantee a job.
 At interview, all applicants will be marked solely on merit, in line with the Civil Service Commission’s Recruitment Principles.